 Arthritis boosts your odds for heart disease

 Arthritis hurts your heart by contributing to chronic inflammation, reducing physical activity, and increasing NSAID use—all factors in cardiovascular risk, says Dr. Colvin.
 Researchers estimate that OA boosts your odds for heart disease by 24 per cent.
 (Psoriatic and rheumatoid arthritis raise the odds even higher.)
-Check out 30 ways to boost your heart health here.

 Taking the right herbs and dietary supplements can help